Khoeckman/Khoeckman/README.md

 Hi, my name is **Kyle Hoeckman**!

-- I am currently pursuing a **Bachelor's Degree in Electronics and ICT** at **Odisee** and am set to graduate in september 2025.
+- I am currently pursuing a **Bachelor's Degree in Electronics and ICT** at **Odisee** and am set to graduate in june 2025.
-- My true passion is **Web Design and Development**.
+- My true passion is **Web design and front-end development**.
-- Working on a new npm package and making a web app.
+- Working on a new npm package: chessboard.js (still in alpha)